klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 - [Klaytn Github Repository](https://github.com/klaytn/klaytn/releases)

 To upgrade the ServiceChain binary, stop the ServiceChain node and replace the binary.
-For example, you can use below commands to stop an SCN node and replace the binary to a newer one.
+For example, you can use below commands to stop an SCN node and replace the binary with a newer one.

 ```bash
 $ kscnd stop